-- 5.4.1 The GLA arrangements for intervention support are published in Managing Provider Performance: GLA ASF Grant-funded provision monitoring and intervention policy Colleges and Other Non-Independent Providers 2023 2024.
-The GLA will work closely with ASF providers to ensure that their delivery and performance meet the criteria agreed in the grant agreement. - 5.4.2 Where issues with performance and/or the quality of delivery are identified, the provider will develop an improvement action plan address the issues identified as part of the GLA's Active Support process that the GLA will assess and approve. - 5.4.3 If the provider fails to agree to an improvement action plan, does not implement the action plan as agreed, or does not meet the agreed milestones, the GLA may, at its discretion, implement further measures of intervention including, but not limited to, reducing the allocation value or suspending payments. - 5.4.4 The GLA will implement Intervention measures for colleges when any of the following conditions arise: - Failure to comply with informal intervention measures as described in the 'escalation' process above; - Quality of the provider's provision is evidenced as below contracted levels, as evidenced by: - Ofsted inspection determines that the overall effectiveness of a provider is inadequate; - Further Education Commissioner diagnostic assessment determines that a provider requires urgent escalation to formal intervention; - A significant decline in the provider's educational performance data, as described in the below section. - Financial health assurance: - GLA or ESFA financial health assessment gives an assessment of inadequate; - The provider is considering structural change, including via an Independent Business Review (IBR), or Structure and Prospects Appraisal (SPA); and/or - If a provider enters the FE insolvency regime, as defined by the Technical and Further Education Act 2017. - Audit, assurance, fraud and investigations: - A qualified opinion resulting from a funding audit; - A fraud or financial irregularity investigation produces evidence to support suspicion or allegations; and/or - A provider fails to provide audit and assurance documents required by the GLA (to be set out in an audit code of practice). - 5.4.5 The GLA will implement intervention measures for Independent Training Providers (ITPs) when any of the following conditions arise: - failure to comply with active support measures as described in the 'escalation' active support process above: - the quality of the providers' provision is considered below par, as evidenced by: - Ofsted inspection determines that the overall effectiveness of a provider is inadequate; - o a decline in the provider's educational performance data, as outlined below. - Financial health assurance: - GLA or ESFA Financial health assessment is deemed inadequate; - audit or assurance of work - a qualified opinion following a funding review;
+- 5.4.1 The GLA arrangements for intervention support are published in Managing Provider Performance: GLA AEB Grant-funded provision monitoring and intervention policy Colleges and Other Non-Independent Providers 2023-2024.
+The GLA will work closely with ASF providers to ensure that their delivery and performance meet the criteria agreed in the grant agreement. - 5.4.2 Where issues with performance and/or the quality of delivery are identified, the provider will develop an improvement action plan address the issues identified as part of the GLA's Active Support process that the GLA will assess and approve. - 5.4.3 If the provider fails to agree to an improvement action plan, does not implement the action plan as agreed, or does not meet the agreed milestones, the GLA may, at its discretion, implement further measures of intervention including, but not limited to, reducing the allocation value or suspending payments.

+- 5.4.4 The GLA will implement Intervention measures for colleges when any of the following conditions arise: - Failure to comply with informal intervention measures as described in the 'escalation' process above; - Quality of the provider's provision is evidenced as below contracted levels, as evidenced by: - Ofsted inspection determines that the overall effectiveness of a provider is inadequate; - Further Education Commissioner diagnostic assessment determines that a provider requires urgent escalation to formal intervention; - A significant decline in the provider's educational performance data, as described in the below section. - Financial health assurance: - GLA or ESFA financial health assessment gives an assessment of inadequate; - The provider is considering structural change, including via an Independent Business Review (IBR), or Structure and Prospects Appraisal (SPA); and/or - If a provider enters the FE insolvency regime, as defined by the Technical and Further Education Act 2017.21 - Audit, assurance, fraud and investigations: - A qualified opinion resulting from a funding audit; - A fraud or financial irregularity investigation produces evidence to support suspicion or allegations; and/or - A provider fails to provide audit and assurance documents required by the GLA (to be set out in an audit code of practice). - 5.4.5 The GLA will implement intervention measures for Independent Training Providers (ITPs) when any of the following conditions arise: - failure to comply with active support measures as described in the 'escalation' active support process above; - the quality of the providers' provision is considered below par, as evidenced by: - Ofsted inspection determines that the overall effectiveness of a provider is inadequate; - a decline in the provider's educational performance data, as outlined below. - Financial health assurance: